mepeichun/SubtitleTranslate/README.md

     00:00:00,000 --> 00:00:04,290
     Coding has been the bread and butter for developers since the dawn of computing.

- Well-splitted means each line is a sentence.
+ Well-splitted means each line in the srt file is a complete sentence.
+(This would perform better.)

  So, you should use: